Gelatos/Spectre/Assets/PixelPerfect/README.txt

 2. Import the new PixelPerfect package

 TIPS:
+- As the rendering internals of Unity change between versions, a "Sub-Pixel Offset" property has been added.
+Adjust it in case you notice artifacts.
 - Use the "Pixelated" render mode for a retro look (avoids sub-texel pixels)
 - Camera Target Pixel Height: how many texels would you like to see vertically
 - For physics & moving objects, set the "PixelPerfectSprite" objects as childs and check the "Use Parent Transform" flag.
 Then, apply the movement to the parent.